Iain Gordon and wife Bridget

 Aberdeen-born Trevor has lived in Inverness most of his life, save for when he took his undergraduate degree at Robert Gordon’s in the 1980s and then another period of 5 years in Aberdeen working for the MOD in the early 2000s.
 He worked for the MOD for nearly 20 years in all, before a brief spell with UHI as Facilities Manager.
 Following a change of direction, Trevor went back to studying and completed a Master’s degree with the University of Dundee in 2013.
 He is now a Records Manager with High Life Highland and works in the state-of-the-art Highland Archive Centre.

 Trevor is a weel kent face in Inverness having performed for over 30 years with both The Florians and Inverness Opera Company; being a past President of the former and past Chairman of the latter.
 Trevor has written several pantos for the Florians over the years.
-More recently he played the lead in their production of “A View from the Bridge” in September 2018.
-His next project is to direct the play “Harvey” for them in June 2019 to mark the club’s 75th anniversary.
+More recently he played the lead in their production of “Blithe Spirit” in September 2019.
+He also directed the play “Harvey” for them in June 2019 to mark the club’s 75th anniversary.

-Married to Caroline, who shares his love of amateur theatre, they have a son called Philip currently studying at Culloden Academy.
+Married to Caroline, who shares his love of amateur theatre, they have a son called Philip, currently studying at the University of Aberdeen.